-The file's type (Basic, Text etc) is looked for:
+The file's type (BASIC, Text etc) is looked for:

-- If the file has a file type (BASIC, Text etc) the corresponding Alias\$@RunType variable is looked up to determine how the file is to be run.
+- If the file has no file type, it is loaded at its own load address, and execution commences at its execution address. - If the file does have a file type the corresponding Alias\$@RunType variable is looked up to determine how the file is to be run.
 A BASIC file has a file type of &FFB, so the variable Alias\$@RunType\FFB is looked up, and so on.
-You are unlikely to need to change the default values of these variables; if you need to, see the chapter entitled Using system variables later in this part of the Guide. - If the file does not have a file type, it is loaded at its own load address, and execution commences at its execution address.
+You are unlikely to need to change the default values of these variables, but if you do, refer to the chapter entitled Using system variables later in this part of the Guide.